godotengine/godot-website/collections/_article/mir-godot-habla-dein-language-desormais.md

 ---
-title: "你好 мир, Godot habla deine language désormais!*"
+title: "你好 мир, Godot habla define language désormais!*"
 excerpt: "Internationalization support has been added to the editor in the current development branch!
 Translators are now encouraged to contribute as many languages as possible so that we can have a great multilingual 2.1 release!"
 categories: ["progress-report"]
 author: Rémi Verschelde